bhargavatejagolla/beginning_of_the_end./README.md

 ### if you wanna know  aabout the project clone it and do it
-This the repo regarding the IITH BOI Hackathon
+This the repo regarding the IITH BOI Hackathon<br>
-The Boev files even has the compleet document of that particular hackathon
+The above files even has the compleet document of that particular hackathon